Eventer turned dressage rider Ruth Edge suggests some easy exercises to help develop your horse’s trot

 4. The ﬁnal exercise is to make small tempo changes within the trot.
 Aim for a transition every 10 strides.
 They do not have to be big differences within the trot — the feeling that there is more available energy is important.

 Article continues below…

 You might also be interested in:

-Grand prix dressage rider Samantha Thurman-Baker explains how to master this key test element
+Grand prix dressage rider Samantha Thurman-Baker explains how to teach a horse to halt square

-The eventer and rising dressage star explains how to create controlled power rather than speed
+The eventer and rising dressage star explains how to generate impulsion without going faster

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription